SatvikN/cse15l-lab-reports/LabReport3.md

 preface.txt:0
 ```
 * The command counts the number of matching lines for the pattern "international" in all files within the current working directory.
 However, if "international" appears twice on a single line it only counts as 1 match.
-* This is useful because we can find out how many lines contain the word "international" within a directory.
-This tells us how prevalent a word is within a each file in a directory.
+* This is useful because we can find out how many lines contain the word "international" within a directory and how prevalent the word is within each file.